PeterTKovacs/boxes/tutorial/intro.md

 We touch upon network generation, boxing (with builtin and possible external) wrapper, IO and an external db fitting code.

 (Note that external parts have not been exposed to extensive testing for possible bugs.
 Also behold issues.)

+The directory structure I used on my device when running the notebooks:

+~/code  /new_structure  /boxes  :the package

+                        tutorial notebooks

+ /result_logs   /facebook_caltech_demo/ .... etc